butter6482/butter6482/README.md

 - Building scalable APIs with FastAPI and Supabase
 - Integrating LLMs and data pipelines into real-world SaaS products
 - Automating tests and CI/CD pipelines with GitHub Actions
-- Cloud deployment using AWS CDK and Render
+- Cloud deployment using Render

 ---